-If you are unfamiliar with the area in which your off-grid land is located, you can rent or camp there for and extended time before buying.
+If you are unfamiliar with the area in which your off-grid land is located, you can rent or camp there for an extended time before buying.
 This will clear things out and it will help you discover if it is the right community for you.
-It will give you a chance to interact with the people and to discover the wild nature of your future property.
-If you have the chance, try it before you buy it!
+It will give you a chance to interact with the people and to determine the wild nature of your future property.
+If you have the opportunity, try it before you buy it!

 Recommended off the grid and survival solutions:

 The LOST WAYS 2 (The vital self-sufficiency lessons our great grand-fathers left us)